MiczFlor/RPi-Jukebox-RFID/docs/MANUAL.md

 **Note:** files are played in alphabetical order.
 If you want to change the order, rename the files accordingly.

+### Show covers in web app

+If your audio folder contains a file called `cover.jpg` (lowercase!) it will be displayed in the web app above the player controls.

 ### Playing audio files from a USB stick

 If you have your audio files on an external USB stick, you need to point the folder `audiofolders` to the external USB device.
 The USB-stick is automatically mounted to `/media/usb0`.